1RaY-1/onex/README.md

 # Onex

+**Disclaimer**: This software is meant for educational purposes only.
+I'm not responsible for any malicious use of the tools you can download using the app.

 ***This is the old version of onex and I'm not thinking to implement any changes here***

 ***"onex a hacking tools library."***
 Onex is a kali linux hacking tools installer for termux and other linux distribution.
-Onex is a package manager for hacker's.
+Onex is a package manager for pentesters.
 Onex manage more than 370+ hacking tools that can be installed on single click.
-Use `onex install [tool_name]` command to install any hacking tool.
+Use `onex install [tool_name]` command to install any pentesting tool.

 <br>
 <p align="center">